 Hermit Crab: Nomadic Wanderer

 Bringing to the flexibility afforded by evolution another milestone, the hermit crab use vacated shells as homes to protect their body from predators.
 Over time, the hermit crabs have learned the need for a hard exterior to protect their soft body structure.
 Hermit crabs change their homes when the size of the shell can no more support their body growth.
-The possession of a shell depends upon size of the crab.
+The possession of a shell depends upon the size of the crab.
 All the hermit crabs stand in a queue according to their sizes and the highest priority is given to the largest.
 The biggest crab swaps its body into a new shell giving the old one for the next crab in the queue.
-Thus a chain process is formed until all the crabs have their new homes.
+Thus, a chain process is formed until all the crabs have their new homes.

 Parrots: The Mimicry of No Voice